PoisonMunna/RPS_Graph_Edition/README.md

-# Neon RPS: Graph & Tree Edition
+# RPS: Graph & Tree Edition

 A modern Rock-Paper-Scissors game built to visualize Data Structures.
 Instead of standard logic, it uses a **Directed Graph** for efficient rule checks and a **Frequency Tree** to create an AI that learns and predicts your patterns.

 ## 📝 About the Project

 This project demonstrates how Computer Science concepts can be applied to simple games.
-It features a responsive neon UI, smooth animations, and a "smart" opponent.
+It features a responsive light UI, smooth animations, and a "smart" opponent.

 ### How it Works (The Logic)